dmbarbour/wikilon/docs/AwelonLang.md

 More intriguingly, namespaces can be built into an editable view.

 If ever we want humans to work effectively with `$secureHash` resources, a built in namespace would be essential.
 If we model a view per edit session, we could tune our namespace to optimize based on whichever edits we're performing.
 We could also package a set of namespace declarations and give it a nickname within the view function.
-We might still include a `using named,view,tweaks;` hint to specialize a generic view for a program, but we can avoid the common problem of namespace boiler-plate.
+We might still include a `using view tweaks;` hint to specialize a generic view for a program, but we can avoid the common problem of namespace boiler-plate.